avsm/perscon.net/design.markdown

 to third parties to liberate value from your personal data_.
 Simply archiving your digital footprint is a personally valuable consequence of having a personal container, but not the only one.
-Accurately targetted services, such as advertising, are also valuable to you (the owner) and others (third parties).
+Accurately targeted services, such as advertising, are also valuable to you (the owner) and others (third parties).
 Similarly, third-party services might make use of data from your Personal Container gathered from a wide range of sources that would not otherwise be available to them,